0x41gawor/kubebuilder/main.md

 First we need to know the difference between the spec and status.

 **spec** -> specification of an object.
-This is the DESIRED state of an object epressed in yaml manifest file.
+This is the DESIRED state of an object expressed in the yaml manifest file.

 **status** -> status of an object.
 This is the CURRENT state of an object stored in etcd.